tendermint/tendermint/docs/tools/remote-signer-validation.md

 ## Running against KMS

-As an example of how to use `tm-signer-harness`, the following instructions show you how to execute its tests against [KMS](https://github.com/tendermint/kms).
+As an example of how to use `tm-signer-harness`, the following instructions show you how to execute its tests against [tkkms](https://github.com/iqlusioninc/tmkms).
 For this example, we will make use of the **software signing module in KMS**, as the hardware signing module requires a physical [YubiHSM](https://www.yubico.com/products/yubihsm/) device.

 ### Step 1: Install KMS on your local machine

-See the [KMS repo](https://github.com/tendermint/kms) for details on how to set KMS up on your local machine.
+See the [tkkms repo](https://github.com/iqlusioninc/tmkms) for details on how to set KMS up on your local machine.

 If you have [Rust](https://www.rust-lang.org/) installed on your local machine,